This article explores the meaning of regulation and the role it plays in wellbeing.

 It might be helpful to reflect upon what do you do to attempt to regulate?
 Some of the things you might have experienced are pacing up and down, going for a walk, fiddling or fidgeting, eating, breathing consciously, stretching or having a glass of wine.
 Some of these things might be for stimulation or to help calm and some may be more healthy than others.

 You could also reflect on how it feels when you are dysregulated and what effects does it have on your behaviour and wellbeing.
-People with severe and profound intellectual disabilities and those with autism are at higher risk of experiencing dysregulation.
+People with severe and profound intellectual disabilities and those on the autism spectrum are at higher risk of experiencing dysregulation.
 They are more likely to have suffered from trauma, neglect, attachment disorder, brain injury and pain and to experience invalidation (not feeling seen, heard and felt), an unsuitable sensory environment and level of stimulation and to have not had the experiences or cognitive capacity necessary to learn to self-regulate.
 Lack of sleep, nutrition, hydration and hormonal changes can also lead to difficulties with regulation.

 Perhaps take some time to think about when and why people you know may become dysregulated and how does it show?